A little history of place du Martroi in Orléans

 Joan of Arc's statue was raised in 1855: the original effigy was destroyed during the French Revolution...

-Oh, I forgot something!
+Oh, I forget something!
 You maybe wonder where does this name martroi come from?
 Well, it comes from Latin word martyretum, which means "martyrs' place"... a necropolis!